 Dear God and Heavenly Father, thank you for letting me know the true meaning of Christmas, so that it may be a time of worship for me, as well as a time of celebration.
 Thank you for blessing me with the love and the light and the life of Jesus Christ.
 I thank you for the gift of Christmas, and the grace that I have found in Christ, the Eternal Word Incarnate, my saviour and my God.
 I pray that in your mercies you may bring light and life to all, and that many may discover the true meaning of Christmas, and be blessed, Father, Son, and Holy Spirit, one God now and forever.
 Amen.

 We have started a collection of Classic Prayers for you to meditate on.
 Please click here to access.

-- People suffering with depression and other mental disorders.
+- People suffering with depression.

 - World hunger.

 - People in Myanmar suffering due to military dominance.

 - Thankfulness for Nigerian school girls being returned to their families.